scovia-achan/scovia-shop/README.md

-﻿# scovia-shop
+﻿# Scovia's Cafe
- ### Online Cafe
+ ### An Online Cafe
- Order drinks anf food and add to cart then checkout
+ Order drinks and food.
+Add to cart then checkout